Superconformal simple type and Witten's conjecture: Introduction

 The proof in \cite{FL6} that the $\SO(3)$ monopole cobordism formula implies Witten's Conjecture used the result of \cite{FKLM} that abundant four-manifolds have superconformal simple type.
 In this article, we prove that Theorem \ref{thm:Cobordism} implies Conjecture \ref{conj:WC} directly from the superconformal simple type condition.
 The examples of non-abundant four-manifolds given in \cite{FKLM} (following \cite{GompfMrowka}, one takes log transforms on tori in three disjoint nuclei of a K3 surface) show that there are non-abundant four-manifolds which still satisfy the superconformal simple type condition.
 Hence, the results obtained here are strictly stronger than those in \cite{FKLM}.

 In \cite{MMPdg,MMPhep}, Mari\~no, Moore, and Peradze originally defined the concept of superconformal simple type in the context of supersymmetric quantum field theory and, within that framework, showed that a four-manifold satisfying the superconformal simple type condition obeys the vanishing condition \eqref{eq:SWPolynomial}.
-They conjectured (see \cite[Conjecture 7.8.1]{MMPhep}) that all standard four-manifolds of Seiberg-Witten simple type obey \eqref{eq:SWPolynomial}.
+They conjectured (see \cite[Conjecture 7.8.1]{MMPhep}) that all standard four-manifolds of Seiberg--Witten simple type obey \eqref{eq:SWPolynomial}.
 Not only do all known examples of standard four-manifolds satisfy \eqref{eq:SWPolynomial} (see \cite[Section 7]{MMPhep}) but the condition is preserved under the standard surgery operations (blow-up, torus sum, and rational blow-down) used to construct new examples.
 Using \eqref{eq:SWPolynomial} as a definition of superconformal simple type, they rigorously derived a lower bound on the number of basic classes for manifolds of superconformal simple type (see \cite[Theorem 8.1.1]{MMPhep}) in terms of topological invariants of the manifold.
 Hence, the condition of superconformal simple type is not only of interest to physicists but has important mathematical implications as evidenced by \cite[Theorem 8.1.1]{MMPhep}, \cite[Propositions 8.8]{Goettsche_Nakajima_Yoshioka_2011}, and Theorem \ref{thm:SCSTImpliesWC}.

-Finally, we note that the results of \cite{FL8} use a variant of the $\SO(3)$-monopole cobordism formula to prove that if $X$ is a standard four-manifold of Seiberg-Witten simple type, then $X$ has superconformal simple type.
+Finally, we note that the results of \cite{FL8} use a variant of the $\SO(3)$-monopole cobordism formula to prove that if $X$ is a standard four-manifold of Seiberg--Witten simple type, then $X$ has superconformal simple type.
 Combining this result with Theorem \ref{thm:SCSTImpliesWC} gives Corollary \ref{cor:NonZeroIntImpliesWC} which completes this part of the $\SO(3)$-monopole program.